AjayRathod8766/Pseudocode-implementation/README.md

 # Pseudocode-implementation
-In pseudocode the algorithm can be expressed as (0-based array):
+In pseudocode the algorithm can be expressed as (0-based array):Ajay rathod